 Christina found herself blessed with a miracle pregnancy despite a long battle with Polycystic Ovary Syndrome.
-Sadly, that baby was not born – nor were the next four lives she carried.
-Christina channeled her energy following the losses of Kinsey, Alba, Sloane, Ray, and Frankie into Soul Cyster Creations, which creates handcrafted memorial keepsakes and infertility encouragement pieces for families.
-Christina strives to honor the memory of the children she lost by helping others realize they are not alone and is committed to helping end the stigma surrounding miscarriage.
+Sadly, that baby was not born – nor were the next five lives she carried.
+Christina channeled her energy following the losses of Kinsey, Alba, Sloane, Ray, Frankie and Mal into Soul Cyster Creations, which creates handcrafted memorial keepsakes and infertility encouragement pieces for families.
+Christina strives to honor the memory of the children she lost by helping others realize they are not alone, and she is committed to helping end the stigma surrounding miscarriage.

-Jackie has faced the devastation of losing a child three times: twice as a mother and more recently as a grandmother.
-While nothing can diminish the pain of losing two children – one late in pregnancy and one at five months of age – Jackie draws comfort from a strong faith in God and is grateful she has been able to use her experience to counsel her bereaved daughter and provide hope to others who continue to struggle.
+Jackie has faced the devastation of losing a child three times – twice as a mother and more recently as a grandmother.
+While nothing can diminish the pain of losing two children – one late in pregnancy and one at five months of age – Jackie draws comfort from a strong faith in God.
+She is grateful she has been able to use her experience to counsel her bereaved daughter and provide hope to others who continue to struggle.

-Jennie is the mother of Alexandra who bravely fought brain cancer for 13 months, before dying on April 6, 2012, just 7 weeks before her 5th birthday.
+Jennie is the mother of Alexandra, who bravely fought brain cancer for 13 months before dying on April 6, 2012, just seven weeks before her 5th birthday.
 Alexandra was survived by her loving older brother, Samuel.
-Along with a commitment to her faith, Jennie finds great comfort in volunteering at the hospital where Alexandra received her treatments, and advocating on the Hill for an increased investment in pediatric cancer research.
+Along with a commitment to her Catholic faith, Jennie finds great comfort in volunteering at the hospital where Alexandra received her treatments and advocating on the Hill for an increased investment in pediatric cancer research.
 She also continues to work professionally as a cancer researcher.

 Brynn Elizabeth left behind her parents and twin sister at just 22 weeks of age.
 Laurie had just begun to feel the flutter of life when Brynn’s heart stopped beating.
 Laurie and her husband have been forever changed as parents – and people.
 “No child is too small or too young to have an impact on their family,” says Laurie, who encourages bereaved parents not to rush the grieving process but instead take each day as it comes.